Poonam7828/weather-intelligence-dashboard/README.md

 │── README.md
 📷 Preview

+Add your dashboard screenshot here

 ⭐ Acknowledgment

-Inspired by a Weather API + Power BI implementation, extended with custom dataset handling and UI enhancements.
+Inspired by a Weather API + Power BI implementation, enhanced with custom dataset and UI design.